jklymak/Phy426/docs/Labs/HydraulicControl.md

 ## Hydraulic flow lab

 We have a nice flow-metered table: using the instructions they provide show that as the flow speed increases the reservoir height increases.
-By what exponent?
+By what power law?

 ## Hydraulic hysteresis